dulhara79/R26-DS-012/graph-behavioral-phenotyping/README.md

 ## Citation

-If you use this code, please cite the StudentLife dataset:

 > R. Wang et al., "StudentLife: Assessing Mental Health, Academic Performance
 > and Behavioral Trends of College Students using Smartphones," *UbiComp 2014*.